 JNM-ECA 600, developed by Japan Electron Optics Laboratory (JEOL), is an FT-NMR spectrometer using the advance digital technology and high frequency.
 Automatic tuning and matching of JNM-ECA 600 MHz NMR enables gradient shim.
 The spectrometer easily provides NMR spectra with high reproducibility and quality.
 The water signal elimination and differential spectrum measurements are also easily measurable.
-Low frequency probes are also equipped.
-The spectrometer is applicable to down to rhodium and has an MICCS instrument enabling reaction tracing measurement.
+Low frequency probe is also equipped.
+The spectrometer is applicable to determine the sign of rhodium and has an MICCS instrument enabling reaction tracing measurement.